uwmadisoncals/cals-main-plugins/simple-download-monitor/readme.txt

 For screenshots please visit the [download monitor plugin page](https://www.tipsandtricks-hq.com/simple-wordpress-download-monitor-plugin)

 == Changelog ==

+= 3.5.4 =
+- Fixed stored-XSS bug.
+Thanks to d4wner.

+= 3.5.3 =
+- Added "Text Domain" and "Domain Path" to the File Header.

+= 3.5.2 =
+- Renamed the "langs" folder to "languages"

+= 3.5.1 =
+- Added a few more user-agents check in the is_bot function.
+- Search shortcode has been improved so it performs the search using each keyword of a multi-word search phrase.
+It will ignore any word that are less than 4 characters long.
+- Includes some missing translation strings to the POT file.

 = 3.5.0 =
 - Added check for a couple of user-agents in the is_bot function.